GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/openid-connect.md

 needs to be notified of a logout.
 The Gluu Server keeps track of which clients are associated with a session (i.e. your browser).
 This mechanism is not perfect.
 If the end user's web browser is blocking third party cookies, it may break front channel logout.
 Also, the Gluu Server has no record if the logout is successful--only the browser knows.
 This means that if the logout fails, it will not be logged or retried.
 The good thing about front channel logout is that the application can clear application cookies in the end user's browser.
 To use front channel logout, the client should register logout_uri's, or `frontchannel_logout_uri` for clients using the Dynamic Client Registration API.

-## OpenID Connect Client Software
+## OpenID Connect Relying Party (RP)

 In order to leverage your Gluu Server OpenID Provider (OP) for central authentication, your web and mobile apps will need to support OpenID Connect.
-In OpenID Connect jargon, your app will need to act as an OpenID Connect "client".
+In OpenID Connect jargon, your app will need to act as an OpenID Connect Relying Party (RP) or "client".
 There are many ways to go about supporting OpenID Connect in your apps, however we do not recommend writing your own OpenID Connect client.
 Rather, it is best to use existing client software implementations that have been verified to implement OpenID Connect properly (and securely!).
 A good OpenID Connect client will do much of the heavy lifting for you.

 !!!
 Note
     Although you can use generic OAuth client libraries, you would have to write some extra code to take advantage of OpenID Connect's